gicsaw/ARAE_SMILES/README.md

 !Molecular generation for ARAE with QM9

-gen_ARAE_QM9.py
+python gen_ARAE_QM9.py

-!Molecular generation for ARAE with ZINC
+#Molecular generation for ARAE with ZINC

-gen_ARAE_ZINC.py
+python gen_ARAE_ZINC.py

 !Molecular generation for CARAE with ZINC (conditional)